vasiliyk/AI-engineering/copilot-grok.md

 The [MBPP](https://arxiv.org/pdf/2108.07732v1) dataset created by Google contains 974 programming tasks, designed to be solvable by entry-level programmers.
 Each problem consists of a task description, code solution, and 3 unit tests.
 499 problems of the set are used for models testing.

+Dataset is similar to HumanEval but more closely mimics test docstrings of professional software with 3 I/O examples, written as assert statements.

 ### Related
 1. Gemini model architecture and HumanEval testing (May 2024): https://storage.googleapis.com/deepmind-media/gemini/gemini_v1_5_report.pdf